 Can I File a Jones Act Claim Against the Ship Owner?

-Even if you are outside of the U.S., if you work for an American company on an American vessel, you could be entitled to Jones Act rights as long as you carry the title of "seaman."
+Even if you are outside of the U.S., if you work for an American company on an American vessel, you could be entitled to a Jones Act claim as long as you carry the title of "seaman."

-In order to be eligible for compensation under the Jones Act, you need to qualify as a "seaman."
 Generally speaking, this means you must have been assigned to a vessel or fleet in operation on a navigable waterway, and your duties must have contributed to the vessel's function.
-A seaman must spend at least 30 percent of his working service on the vessel.
-For instance, deckhands, engineers, cooks and housekeeping stewards can all qualify as seamen under the law, as can many workers on offshore oil rigs.
+A seaman must spend at least 30% of his or her working service on the vessel.
+For instance, deckhands, engineers, cooks, and housekeeping stewards can all qualify as seamen under the law, as can many workers on offshore oil rigs.

-If you are an offshore worker and were hurt on a vessel in the Gulf of Mexico, and it is believed that negligence on behalf of the vessel's owner contributed in any way to your accident, then you are justified in filing a Jones Act claim.
-If you are able to obtain settlement in a Jones Act case, this means that your lost wages will likely be compensated for, as well as things such as pain, medical care, and cost of living during the time of recovery.
+If you are an offshore worker and were hurt on a vessel, and it is believed that negligence on behalf of the vessel's owner contributed in any way to your accident, then you are justified in filing a Jones Act claim.
+If you can obtain a fair settlement in a Jones Act case, this means that your lost wages will likely be compensated for, as well as things such as pain, medical care, and cost of living during the time of recovery.